Setting up a business in France is easy with SeDomicilier.fr

 1. Registration

-Follow the formalities for setting up a French company (subsidiary, branch or liaison office)
+Follow the creation formalities like any French company (subsidiary, branch or liaison office)

 • Registration